diegomics/jATG/2.masking/README.md

 2) Install needed software with: `bash 2.install_repeat_dependencies.sh`

 !)
-Before starting the pipeline, run `bash lineage_check.sh` to know if the species is contained in the built-in library, and if not edit 1.repeat_variables.cnf accordingly.
+Before starting the pipeline, run `bash lineage_check.sh` to know if the species is contained in the built-in library, and if not edit the `1.repeat_variables.cnf` file accordingly.

 3) Run the masking pipeline in _Slurm_ with: `bash 3.Run_RepeatM_slurm.sh`